A taxonomy of categories for relations: A taxonomy of gs-monoidal categories

-\begin{mydefinition} An arrow $f:X\to Y$ in a share category is called \textbf{copyable} or \textbf{functional} if \ctikzfig{functional} \end{mydefinition} \begin{myexample} In the category $\Rel$, we have that copyable arrows are precisely partial functions. \end{myexample} Therefore, the notion of category with diagonals~\cite[Def.
-2.1]{Jacobs1994} can be easily rephrased in terms of share category. \begin{mylemma} A share category has diagonals if and only if every arrow is functional. \end{mylemma} \begin{myexample} The share categories $(\mathcal{N},+,0)$ and $(\mathbf{Set},\times,\{\bullet\})$ presented in Example~\ref{ex_Nat_is_share_cat} and Example~\ref{ex_Set} respectively are both categories with diagonals. \end{myexample} \begin{mycorollary} For a share category $\mC$, the sub-category $\mathbf{Fun}(\mC)$ consisting of functional arrows is a category with diagonals. \end{mycorollary} \begin{myremark} Observe that $\mathbf{Fun}$ provides a functor from the category of share categories and strict relevant functors to full subcategory of categories with diagonals and strict relevant functors. \end{myremark}
+\end{mydefinition} \begin{myexample} In the category $\Rel$, the copyable arrows are precisely the partial functions. \end{myexample} Therefore, the notion of category with diagonals~\cite[Def.
+2.1]{Jacobs1994} can be easily rephrased in terms of share category. \begin{mylemma} A share category has diagonals if and only if every arrow is functional. \end{mylemma} \begin{myexample} The share categories $(\mathcal{N},+,0)$ and $(\mathbf{Set},\times,\{\bullet\})$ presented in Example~\ref{ex_Nat_is_share_cat} and Example~\ref{ex_Set} respectively are both categories with diagonals. \end{myexample} \begin{mycorollary} For a share category $\mC$, the sub-category $\mathbf{Fun}(\mC)$ consisting of functional arrows is a category with diagonals. \end{mycorollary} \begin{myremark} Observe that $\mathbf{Fun}$ provides a functor from the category of share categories and strict relevant functors to the full subcategory of categories with diagonals and strict relevant functors. \end{myremark}

 We close recalling the notion of positivity from~\cite[Def.~11.22]{Fritz_2020}.